 The ref can be anything that Git allows to identify a commit.

 Pub assumes that the package is in the root of the Git repository.
+To specify a

-To specify a different location in the repo, use the
+different location in the repo, specify a

 dependencies: kittens: git: url: email@example.com:munificent/cats.git path: path/to/kittens